 North Dakota.
 The Three Affiliated Tribes is also expanding our reach into the energy development though our proposed Clean Fuels Oil Refinery Project.
 The U.S. EPA-Region 8, in close coordination with the Tribe and BIA, have recently completed the draft Environmental Impact Statement (EIS) and were in the process of placing it in the Federal Register.
 However, after over two years of planning and work, additional administrative hurdles were presented to us when the Department of the Interior Solicitor's Office has now stated that it will begin its own formal review of the draft EIS.
 This entire EIS project was done under the co-lead of EPA and BIA and we are confident that this draft EIS will withstand any legal challenge.
-That is why we are honeful that our Clean Fuels Refinery Project will not suffer the administrawe are hopeful that our Clean Fuels Refinery Project will not suffer the administra-tive and bureaucratic delays that have thus far stymied oil and gas development on the Fort Berthold Reservation.
+That is why we are hopeful that our Clean Fuels Refinery Project will not suffer the administrative and bureaucratic delays that have thus far stymied oil and gas development on the Fort Berthold Reservation.
+The Three Affiliated Tribes is also exploring other activities to develop our energy